Lesterpaintstheworld/aider/website/docs/leaderboards/index.md

 ## Code editing leaderboard

-[aider_nova's code editing benchmark](/docs/benchmarks.html#the-benchmark) asks the LLM to edit python source files to complete 133 small coding exercises from Exercism.
+[aider's code editing benchmark](/docs/benchmarks.html#the-benchmark) asks the LLM to edit python source files to complete 133 small coding exercises from Exercism.
 This measures the LLM's coding ability, and whether it can write new code that integrates into existing code.